tinyhippos/jWorkflow/README.md

 			}
 		]);

+		// triggers INIT outcome
 		statemachine.event();

 The syntax is easy.
 The list contains this syntax `[ stateName, stateImpl [,stateName, stateImpl]*]`.
 A state implementation can be a function or an object.
 A function is always the body.
 This kind of states cannot react the onenter event.
 If you want to watch to that event then you have to define it as object with an `onenter` property.
+The `onenter` function of the first state will be automatically triggered when the state machine is created.

 			"STATE_B", {
-				context: stateB_Data,
 				onevent:function( p,b ){
 					// ...
 				}